thanks4opensource/markoplexing/README.md

 The correct input port sees the output port's voltage minus one diode voltage drop.
 The incorrect/ghost port sees **two** diode drops.

-*A-ha!* What if, rather than configuring and reading the ports a digital inputs, true/false, one/zero, they are configured and read as *analog* inputs?
-The difference between the voltage levels in the correct and ghost cases can then be detected, and latter rejected.
+*A-ha!* What if, rather than configuring and reading the ports as digital inputs (true/false, one/zero) they are configured and read as *analog* inputs (voltage)?
+The difference between the voltage levels in the correct and ghost cases can then be detected, and the latter rejected.

 *Charlieplex ghosting fixed!*

 Note that this technique has several requirements:

-* A microcontroller with either ADC or analog comparator inputs
+* A microcontroller with either analog-to-digital (ADC) or analog comparator inputs
-* ... which can be dynamically switched between analog input and digital output modes
+* ... which can be dynamically switched between analog input and digital output modes.
 * Correct configuration of the analog voltage threshold between one vs more than one diode voltage drop
-* ... diode voltage drops which, due to the very low currents allowed by the high input impedance of the input ports is *not* the canonically-spec'd value (typically 0.7V))
+* ... diode voltage drops which, due to the very low currents passing through the high input impedance of the input ports, are *not* the canonically-spec'd value (typically 0.7V).

 Note also that, as tempting as it may seem, it is probably impossible to discriminate between the one and multiple diode voltage drops using a digital input port.
-Digital input ports always have thresholds for the detection of high and low logic levels, with an "undefined" voltage zone in between.
+Digital input ports always have thresholds for the detection of high and low logic levels with an "undefined" voltage zone in between.

 These levels are typically `0.3Vdd`, below which a logic 0 is read, and `0.7Vdd` above which is logic 1.
 There is no mathematically possible forward diode voltage drop `Vf` which simultaneously satisfies the two required inequalities:

         Vdd -  Vf > 0.7Vdd
         Vdd - 2Vf < 0.3Vdd

-Despite this, the required analog threshold can be adjusted by appropriate choice of diode, including Schottky for low Vf and light-emitting (LED) for high Vf.
+Despite this, the required analog threshold can be adjusted by appropriate choice of diode, including Schottky for low Vf or light-emitting (LED) for high Vf.

 ### Debouncing and EMI <a name="debouncing_and_emi"></a>

-Switch debouncing -- ignoring the very rapid (sub-millisecond) opening and closing of switches due to their mechanical construction -- is outside the scope of this repository.
-However, it may be possible to add capacitors to the switches to reduce switch closure rise time.
+Switch debouncing -- ignoring the very rapid (sub-millisecond) opening and closing of switches due to their mechanical construction -- is outside the scope of this document and repository.
+However, it may be possible to add capacitors to the switches to increase switch closure voltage rise time.
 Additionally, it may be possible to "ramp up" the output port voltage by using analog instead of digital outputs, which may in turn reduce edge-induced EMI caused by scanning.
 Both of these techniques could be used with digital inputs, but better results might be obtained with the analog input technique, particularly if the input ports have configurable hysteresis.

 ### Testing <a name="testing"></a>

 The "markoplexing" technique presented here is not merely a theoretical concept -- it has been tested (and works as described) in a real-world demonstration.

 A 12-switch charlieplex circuit was constructed and tested using the markoplex technique.
-All 4096 possible switch combinations have not been checked; those are far too many for manual testing and I have not had the time or resources to construct a testbed using solenoids, relays, transistors, opto-isolators, CMOS analog switches, etc. to automate the process.
+All 4096 possible switch combinations were not checked; those are far too many for manual testing and I have not had the time or resources to construct a testbed which uses solenoids, relays, transistors, opto-isolators, CMOS analog switches, etc. to automate the process.

-However, many multiple-closed-switch combinations *were* tested.
-All exhibited ghosting with charlieplex software (as expected), and none with markoplex.
-More conclusively, all 12 possible permutations of "all switches closed except for one left open" were checked -- if anything would produce ghosting those would (but with markoplexing did not).
+However, many specifically chosen multiple-closed-switch combinations *were* tested.
+All exhibited ghosting as expected with charlieplexing software, and none with markoplexing.
+More conclusively, all 12 possible permutations of "all switches closed except for one left open" were checked -- if anything would cause  ghosts those would (but with markoplexing did not).